 - Abortion.
-I don’t have a solution that would satisfy both sides of this issue.
+I don’t have a solution that would satisfy both sides of this issue and that is difficult because I would rather unite than divide.
 I find myself morally persuaded to some degree by arguments from both sides.
+It really is a conundrum.
 Clearly as technology progresses, fetus viability is earlier and earlier in the pregnancy.
 A fetus can feel pain at 20 weeks, but I don’t think pain perception, nor viability, should be morally decisive factors.
-I wonder if, as a pragmatic matter, given the national stalemate, we ought consider abortion as no longer a federal government issue.
-Instead, the issue would be returned to the states.
+I am leaning towards fetal heartbeat in conjunction with brain formation (tbd) as defining human life.
+I think that pragmatically we would be wise, as a nation, to move such a contentious impasse-forming slowly-moving issue to the states.
 This would likely result in the abolition of abortion in many conservative states.
 The debate could then continue in all states.
 Social institutions could seek to aid those who either desire to carry the baby through to adoption or those who desire an abortion but do not have the funds to travel to a provider in a state where it is legal.
-However, there is a new factor to consider, and it could upend this issue, and that is artificial general intelligence and how we define individuality for AGI.
+However, thinking into the future, there will be a new factor to consider, and it could upend this issue, and that is artificial general intelligence and how we define individuality for AGI.

 - Populism & Nationalism in Balance with Foreign Policy.
 I think we need balance in concern over U.S. citizens vs. the rest of the world, and that the U.S. should apply significantly more focus and priority to problems within our borders than it has in the last several decades.
 I recognize that the world is entering a new re-alignment of countries.
 I also recognize that by many objective standards that very good progress has been made in R.O.W. well-being and the trends are positive, in general.
 I am an advocate of the U.S. rethinking it’s approach for the next century.